 Now, once you have logged in with the new administrative account, try to install the program on your computer.
 Your problem should be solved.

-After rebooting your computer, you will be install/ modify an application on your computer.
+After rebooting your computer, you will be able to install/ modify an application on your computer.

 Your problem should be solved.